 The old-fashioned method is to drink a tablespoon or two of raw apple cider vinegar in a glass of water before meals.
 While this can be effective, it may also irritate your esophagus on the way down.
 If the vinegar bothers you or is inconvenient, you may opt for hydrochloric acid (HCl) pills instead.
 Start with one capsule per meal.
 Then after a few days, move up to two, then three, etc. Keep on raising the dose until you start to notice the first twinge of discomfort, usually a warm feeling in the stomach.
 This means you’re taking too much, so back it down a pill or two.
 Stop it if it makes things worse.
 Do not take acid supplements if you have an ulcer.
 And of course, it’s silly to take acid and antacids at the same time.
 If you like the idea of this approach but are already on antacids or acid blockers, discuss it with a qualified healthcare professional, someone who understands both the acid pills and the antacids.

-Mucilaginous (slimy) herbs like marshmallow root and slippery elm bark can help with their soothing effect on the stomach lining.
+These herbs, which we often see in throat lozenges, have names like marshmallow root and slippery elm bark, and can help with their soothing effect on the stomach lining.
 Aloe Vera juice is also good.
 In addition to soothing irritated skin, there are components in aloe which stimulate healing.

 Finally, there’s one product I’m extremely excited about, called “Heartburn Free,” from the Enzymatic Therapy company.
 Reading the brochure for it, it sounds too good to be true.
 But in the year or so we’ve had it, we’ve gotten very, very, positive feedback.
 I won’t go into it too deeply because I’m running out of space, and because we have a very informative, very honest pamphlet on it which you can come in and get.
 Simply put, Heartburn Free is a capsule of a specially-prepared orange peel extract.
 You take one, every other day, for 20 days.
 Then you can stop taking it, and it keeps working, usually for 3-6 months!
 It doesn’t lower stomach acidity and it doesn’t interfere with digestion.
 It helps in the vast majority of cases, and there’s a money-back guarantee for when it doesn’t.
 Side effects?
 Well, there’s some evidence that orange peel extract may have anti-cancer properties as well.
 This is the most impressive “brand new” product I’ve seen in years, for reflux or anything else.
 No kidding.